Powered by .id - the population experts for Bathurst Regional Council

-Residential development forecasts assume the number of dwellings in Bathurst Regional will increase by an average of 229 dwellings per annum to 22,108 in 2036.
+Residential development forecasts assume the number of dwellings in Bathurst Regional Council will increase by an average of 229 dwellings per annum to 22,108 in 2036.

 The addition of dwellings to the housing stock is a major driver of population growth in an area, providing opportunities for households to relocate from other areas or new households to form locally (such as young people leaving the family home or separations/divorces).